-In 2019, two properties were seized in Johnson County for a meth lab.
+In 2021, there was one property seized in Johnson County for meth labs.
 The Health Department has been working with homeowners to clear properties that have not obtained clearance certificates.
-One property was cleared from the Indiana State Police list through testing, decontamination, or demolition.
+No properties were cleared from the Indiana State Police list through testing, decontamination, or demolition.